DesperatePeter/starsector-advanced-weapon-control/README.md

 c) the current mode is Missiles, c) it's using custom AI when vanilla AI wants to target something else and d) 2 out of 3 weapons are eligible for that mode (the non-eligible weapon will use mode Default).

-Press the J-Key (re-bindable in Settings.editme) to see complete info about current firing modes.
+Press the J-Key (re-bindable in Settings.editme, saveLoadInfoHotkey) to see complete info about current firing modes.
+Pressing this key will also store the current firing modes for the ship.
+When you first press the J-Key or try to cycle weapon modes during the next

 Technical Note: Any key that represents the numbers 1 to 7 and isn't used by the base game will work.
 So, if you rebind your weapon group keys (to e.g. F1-F7), you should be able to use the normal number keys.